 Meet Amenhotep ii

 Egyptian records show that Pharaoh Amenhotep ii assumed the throne when he was 18 and reigned for 26 years.
-His rule began rigorously as the young king followed in the footsteps of his powerful father.
+His rule began vigorously as the young king followed in the footsteps of his powerful father.
 Several royal inscriptions show that Amenhotep ii initiated three massive military campaigns; these conquests occurred during the first half of his reign, in years 3, 7 and 9.
 During his third campaign, Amenhotep ii apparently imported more than 101,000 captives from the Levant into Egypt (the highest number of slaves brought into Egypt by any pharaoh).

 Such a slave force, naturally, requires slave masters.
 And there is none more famous than vizier Rekhmire, one of Amenhotep ii’s foremost officials.
-The walls of Rekhmire’s mid-15th-century tomb are adorned with paintings of Semitic slaves making bricks from mud, water and chaff (following the precise recipe detailed in Exodus 5).
+The walls of Rekhmire’s mid-15th-century tomb are adorned with paintings of Semitic slaves making bricks from mud, water and chaff (following precisely the recipe detailed in Exodus 5).
 An inscription in Rekhmire’s tomb reads: “Rejoice, O prince, all your affairs are flourishing.
 The treasure stores are overflowing ….”

 Amenhotep ii’s conquests and building projects were not as impressive as his father’s.
 But this pharaoh was infamous for something else: his cruelty.

-This is highlighted at length in Manuelian’s authoritative work on Amenhotep ii, Studies in the Reign of Amenophis ii (“Amenophis” is the classical Greek form of the name Amenhotep).
+This is highlighted at length in Manuelian’s authoritative work on Amenhotep ii, Studies in the Reign of Amenophis ii (“Amenophis” is the Classical Greek form of the name Amenhotep).
 Manuelian writes that the pharaoh’s Amada and Elephantine stelae “seem to emphasize first and foremost the glorification of the king through examples of excessive cruelty.
 Though the literary and artistic motif of a pharaoh smiting his enemies enjoys a history as long as that of the unification of the Two Lands itself [the start of the New Kingdom, with the reign of Ahmose i], Amenophis may have taken royal ruthlessness to new extremes ….
 [His inscriptions reveal] a penchant for what seems almost a casual narration of the king’s gruesome treatment of his enemies.”

 Inscriptions documenting Amenhotep ii’s Year 3 campaign, for example, record how he transported enemy leaders tied upside down to the bow of his royal ship, before nailing them—minus their hands—to the walls of Thebes and Napata.